McGill University Medical Faculty

 In the 1850s and 1860s several members of the (British) army's medical staff stationed in Canada obtained McGill medical degrees; in these cases their regiment has been preceded by the word "Army" so that they can easily be identified.
 (A few other students joined the Army after graduation, this is often revealed in the 1895 ‘residence’ information.)
 The names of graduates who were in the Army were confirmed in Alfred Peterkin's Commissioned officers in the medical services of the British Army, 1660-1960.
 London: Wellcome Historical Medical Library, 1968.

-The list excludes the honorary and ad eundem MD or MDCM degrees awarded during these years.
-A listing of these men with brief biographical sketches is available in the Osler Library Newsletter # 122.
+The list includes the honorary and ad eundem MD or MDCM degrees awarded during these years.
+A full listing of these men with brief biographical sketches is also available in the Osler Library Newsletter # 122.

 Though the lists are somewhat unclear, the places of origin of the students (see table below) and their thesis subjects merit a detailed study but it is interesting to note that almost all the students came from Quebec and Ontario (one from Cuba, one from Barbados, West Indies, a handful from the United States, the British Isles and the British Army.)
 See also George Weisz's useful article The Geographical Origins and Destinations of Medical Graduates in Quebec, 1834-1939. (in: Histoire sociale - Social History.
 Vol. XIX, no. 37 (mai-May 1986) : 93-119.)
 The thesis subjects range from the scientific to the more esoteric such as the 1858 "Spontaneous Human Combustion", the 1866 "Evils of tight lacing' and the 1863 "Sketch of the practice of medicine in the uncivilized world".